saurabhm02/CodingSpoon-React/Day - 05[18Jan]/README.md

 # React Learning Journey - Day 5

-Welcome to Day 5 of your React learning journey with Coding Spoon!
+Welcome to Day 5 of our React learning journey with Coding Spoon!
 In today's session, we covered the implementation of a simple multi-page web application using React and React Router.
 Below, you'll find an overview of the components and features implemented in our project.

 ## Components